isurajthakur95/case-config/README.md

                 "type": "Test Type",
                 "amount": 10.00 }]
         }
-    c.
-After successful response, disable adding new Config records and sending the request a second time.
+    3. After successful response, disable adding new Config records and sending the request a second time.
 And also update case to closed.
 6. Write test classes to achieve at least 85% test coverage for the Apex classes created above.